Capture method — Pot or creel

 This stock represents one of six lobster Fishery Units (LFU) that have been defined for England.
 These units have been defined based upon knowledge of the distribution of the fisheries, hydrographical conditions and larval distributions and development.

-The status of the stock of lobster in the Southwest area is moderate; Spawning biomass levels are between the minimum recommended level and the level associated with MSY (the maximum landings which can be regularly taken without causing stock collapse) but is decreasing, particularly for females.
-The exploitation level is between MSY target level and the maximum reference point limit for both sexes and has been increasing since 2010.
-The status of the stock has not changed since the last assessment in 2012.
+The status of the stock of lobster in the Southwest area is moderate; Spawning biomass levels are between the minimum reference point limit and the level associated with MSY and are reasonably stable.
+The exploitation level is between MSY target level and the maximum reference point limit for both sexes and has decreased for males since 2013.
+The status of the stock in relation to the fishing rate reference points has not changed since the last assessment in 2014.

 Most crabs and lobsters are captured in baited pots (also known as traps or creels), but they can also be taken in trawls and static nets such as gill nets or tangle nets.
 Pots are either top opening (inkwell pot) or side-opening with a retaining chamber (parlour pot).
 In European waters, pots are fished individually or in strings (fleets) of up to 100 pots, at each end of which is an anchor and buoy.
 The total number of pots used is determined by boat size, the number of crew and the fishing ground.
 It is illegal to land lobsters smaller than 8.7cm (7.8cm in Skagerrak/Kattegat) carapace length (90 mm Isles of Scilly, Cornwall, South Wales and Devon), i.e. the length between the back of the eye socket and the most posterior edge of the shell.
 There are also restrictions on landing ‘berried’ or egg-carrying females in many areas of England and Wales.
 V-notching occurs in some areas, which involves the voluntary removal of a V-shaped piece of the telson (tail fan), which takes approximately 2 years to grow out.
 Landing of V-notched lobsters is prohibited, so the lobster, if recaught, is returned to breed for at least one more year.
 Lobster pots are a selective method of fishing as undersized, egg-bearing females or immature animals can be returned to the sea alive.
 In some coastal waters in England, e.g. Kent and Essex IFCA, bylaws require parlour pots to be fitted with escape gaps, thus reducing their efficiency.
 Turtles, basking sharks and some species of whale (in some areas) can become entangled in ropes used to buoy pots, although this is very rare.
 Bycatch in pots is minimal and the survival rate of discards is very high, making this an insignificant issue.